 Careers for Writers

-skill.
-A few years out of college, Kyle met with a career counselor to ask the timeless question so many
+A few years out of college, Kyle met with a career counselor to ask the timeless question so many young people find

-young people find themselves asking: “What should I do?”
-She suggested grant writing based upon his interest
+themselves asking: “What should I do?”
+She suggested grant writing based upon his interest in writing.

 However, the timing wasn’t quite right for Kyle and he wasn’t convinced the project management element of grant writing was a good fit for him.
 Then, he launched a ghostwriting business a few years later.
 It was increasingly difficult for him to gain traction in the ghostwriting field living in San Antonio, a city not well known for publishing or marketing.
 After having kids, he reevaluated his career and lifestyle.
 He began to more seriously consider grant writing.

 Kyle was also encouraged by other individuals prompting him to check out grant writing, especially since ghostwriting had provided him many transferable skills relevant to grant writing.